Workshops and Low-Cost Compost Bins

 For more information on workshop dates and sales events, unincorporated residents may contact the Solana Center for Environmental Innovation at (760) 436-7986 ext.
 222.

 Want to learn how to produce a valuable soil amendment from your food scraps and yard waste?
-Composting workshops and subsidized bin sales are offered in many unincorporated communities and at composting demonstration sites at the Cuyamaca Water Conservation Garden in Rancho San Diego, Deer Park Monastery in unincorporated Escondido, and Crestridge Ecological Reserve in Crest.
+Composting workshops and subsidized bin sales are offered in many unincorporated communities and at composting demonstration sites at the Cuyamaca Water Conservation Garden in Rancho San Diego, Deer Park Monastery in unincorporated Escondido, and Crestridge Ecological Reserve (at Earth Discovery Institute) in Crest.